 You May Require a Restorative Workout Program

 Depending on the specific nature of your rotator cuff injury, you might be required to follow a specific corrective workout program.
-Your physio therapist can help you to determine your particular rotator cuff problem and develop a distinct workout program to address it.
+Your physiotherapist at Gage can help you to determine your particular rotator cuff problem and develop a distinct workout program to address it.
 It’s worth noting that a restorative workout program is distinct from a workout program designed to help you return into your routine activities immediately.